 There are two simple things to do here.
 First, make sure your website details update as you start to sell out.
 Second, you can still collect contact information to email potential buyers when the item is back in stock.

 By thinking through your site content, you can identify opportunities like this for a better user experience.

 Lock down your site security

 With all the buzz about website security, your site needs to be ready to tackle anything that comes your way.
 Having a plan in place for both reactive and proactive measures can make or break your success.
-For example, with a hosting company like Flywheel, we handle a bunch of security concerns for you, so you can sleep soundly knowing your site can handle anything thrown its way.
+For example, with a managed WordPress hosting company like Flywheel (for growing agencies) or WP Engine (for agencies with larger clients), we handle a bunch of security concerns for you, so you can sleep soundly knowing your site can handle anything thrown its way.

 But let’s look a step further.
 Especially with eCommerce, you need to encrypt everything from passwords to credit cards.
 This is where your SSL certificate comes into play.
 Adding an SSL cert to your new site or checking your current certificate is extremely important.